korablin/workzone-cli/README.md

-  remove-merge-criteria     # Deletes merge critria completely remove-reviewers          # Deletes all the reviewers: groups and individual ones set-merge-criteria        # Replaces or sets a new merge criteria set-reviewers             # Sets reviewers and/or reviewer-group, removes those that were passed
+  remove-merge-criteria     # Deletes merge critria completely remove-reviewers          # Deletes all the reviewers: groups and individual ones set-merge-criteria        # Replaces or sets a new merge criteria set-reviewers             # Sets reviewers and/or reviewer-group, removes those that were not passed
                             # but were already configured
 ```